JonathanAlumbaugh/website-nuxt/README.md

 ## Things I'll do:

-* Replace vue-stick with VueAffix
+* Replace vue-sticky with VueAffix
 * Include Fancybox CSS only pages where it's necessary
 * Retool home button hiding on small views
 * Implement @nuxtjs/pwa for progressive web app stuff